project-ellis/ellis/doc/ellis_op_design.md

     * generally consumes a precious resource (server connection)
 * No remote tracing or telemetry provided, once again DIY
 * Cache: here are some rough primitives, implement it yourself
+* On your own, re 1 to many
+* On your own, re NAT

-## Priorities: what will ellis-op bring that REST doesn't already provide?
+## Priorities: what will ellis-op bring that REST doesn't normally provide?

 * Ease of use, framework supplied, batteries included
 * No worrying about parsing